-COUNT I - DIRECT PATENT INFRINGEMENT OF THE '526 Patent
+COUNT I - DIRECT PATENT INFRINGEMENT OF THE '526 PATENT

-62. Portus re-alleges the foregoing paragraphs as if fully set forth herein.

-63. Defendant's infringing Accused Products and other remote security and automation control systems with the same or similar features and functionality that satisfy each element of one or more asserted claims.

-64. Defendant has directly infringed the '526 Patent in violation of 35 U.S.C. § 271(a) by one or more of the following: (1) making the Accused Products which embody the patented inventions of at least claim 57 of the '526 Patent, by combining all elements of the Accused Products as described above, in a manner that meets each limitation of at least claim 57 of the '526 Patent; and (2) putting into service and operating the Accused Products when all elements of such system are combined as described above, thus meeting each limitation of at least claim 57 of the '526 Patent.

-65. The Accused Products satisfy various elements of the claims of the '526 Patent, including certain devices that are Connection Gateways or networked components of the respective home network, or both.

-66. For example, through the Amcrest Accused Products, Defendants infringe claim 57 of the '526 Patent.
-The Amcrest Accused Products form a system for remote access of user premises networks in respective user premises, the system comprising:

-- a. a first network (a) located external to said user premises (e.g., the Amcrest Cloud, which is located external to the user premises), (b) including a first arrangement of processing circuitry comprising at least one hardware processor programmed to control network access (e.g., the Amcrest servers have processors programmed to control network access through a username and password), and (c) including a hardware user access browser device that comprises a processor running an access browser (e.g., Amcrest servers and Cloud are accessible by a user through the Amcrest System Apps); and - b. a plurality of second arrangements of processing circuitry each comprising at least one hardware processor programmed to control network access, each of at least a subset of which is located in a respective one of the user premises and part of the respective user premises network of the respective user premises (e.g., the Amcrest System includes a plurality of connection gateways, such as smart home products, IP cameras, including both wired and wireless outdoor cameras, indoor cameras, and security camera systems);
+- 64. Portus re-alleges the foregoing paragraphs as if fully set forth herein. - 65.
+Defendant's infringing Accused Products other remote security and automation control systems with the same or similar features and functionality that satisfy each element of one or more asserted claims. - one or more of the following: (1) making the Accused Products which embody the patented inventions of at least claim 57 of the '526 Patent, by combining all elements of the Accused Products as described above, in a manner that meets each limitation of at least claim 57 of the '526 Patent; and (2) putting into service and by operating the Accused Products when all elements of such system are combined as described above, thus meeting each limitation of at least claim 57 of the '526 Patent. - 67.
+The Accused Products satisfy various elements of the claims of the '526 Patent, including certain devices that are Connection Gateways or networked components of the respective home network, or both. - 68.
+For example, through the Owlet Accused Products, Defendant infringe claim 57 of the '526 Patent.
+The Owlet Accused Products form a system for remote access of user premises networks in respective user premises, the system comprising: - a. a first network (a) located external to said user premises (e.g., the Owlet External Network, which is located external to the user premises), (b) including a first arrangement of processing circuitry comprising at least one hardware processor programmed to control network access (e.g., the Owlet Servers have processors programmed to control network access through a username and password), and (c) including a hardware user access browser device that comprises a processor running an access browser (e.g., Owlet has a user interface accessible by a user through the Owlet System Apps); and - b. a plurality of second arrangements of processing circuitry each comprising at least one hardware processor programmed to control network access, each of at least a subset of which is located in a respective one of the user premises and part of the respective user premises network of the respective user premises (e.g., the Owlet System includes a plurality of connection gateways, such as at least the Owlet Camera and Base Station);